 Katie is a daughter, sister, mom, artist, and dog-lover.

-Her oldest son, Carson, is 18-years-old and has lived with his grandparents since Katie’s wrongful incarceration.
-Her other son was just a baby when she was wrongfully convicted; she selflessly gave him up for adoption upon being sentenced to prison.
+Her oldest son, Carson, was 10 when Katie was wrongfully convicted.
+He lived with his grandparents during Katie’s wrongful incarceration.
+Her other son was just a baby when she had her trial; Katie selflessly gave him up for adoption upon being sentenced to prison.

-She was also a member of the Prison PAWS program at the Montana Women’s Prison where she trained dogs and mentored other women in the program.
+While wrongfully incarcerated, Katie became a member of Prison PAWS, where she trained dogs and mentored other women in the program.
 Katie was in the program from 2014 to early 2021.

 In October 2020, Katie was up for parole.
 She was not granted parole, but she was recommended pre-release.
 She was accepted into the women’s community correctional facility, Passages, in Billings, and in February 2021, she signed papers accepting her bed.

 In December 2021, Katie was granted parole upon the completion of the Passages program.
-While this is great news, we do not believe she should be under DOC supervision at all.
+Katie is thriving in her community and continuing to work with animals at a Veterinarian’s office.
+However, we do not believe she should be under DOC supervision at all.
 We believe she is innocent.
-MTIP will continue its work to secure Katie’s freedom and to overturn her conviction.
+MTIP will continue its work to secure Katie’s freedom and overturn her conviction.